 Antivirus Software Review: Malwarebytes

-"Cybersecurity that crushes what others can't" - Malwarebytes certainly won't be winning any awards for modesty.
-The American company promises to annihilate any virus that other antivirus programs can't, through its multiple security mechanisms and machine-learning technology.
-Our test will show if the program is really the 'Terminator' of viruses and malware that it markets itself to be.
+Malwarebytes derides its competitors variously as "reactive" and "ineffective".
+While we can't imagine the antivirus software's developers winning any awards for modesty, the US-based company does promise to annihilate any virus that other "one-dimensional" antivirus programs can't, thanks to its multiple security mechanisms and machine-learning technology.
+Our review will show whether the program truly is the 'Terminator' of viruses and malware that its marketing department claims it to be.

-Malwarebytes is an antivirus program and developer based in Santa Clara, California.
-It comes in free and premium versions for Windows, MacOS, Android, and iOS, also offering specialized protection for Google Chrome devices.
-We tested "Premium version 4.0" for Windows and Android, but will reference all versions throughout the text.
+Malwarebytes is an antivirus program and cybersecurity software developer based in Santa Clara, California.
+The program comes in free and premium versions for Windows, macOS, Android, and iOS, also offering specialized protection for Google Chrome devices.
+We tested the premium version on both Windows and Android but will reference the free version throughout the text as well.